-Limiting recovery to only what is federally mandated
+A. Limiting recovery to only what is federally mandated

-Once the Act takes effect, subsection 31(b1/2) will apply retroactively to the estates of individuals who died on or after August 1, 2024, limiting the scope of MassHealth estate recovery to only what federal law requires.1 Section 31(b) requiring a broader scope of recovery will continue to apply to the estates of people who died before August 1, 2024.2 a.
-Recovery for medical costs for services to people aged 55 or older limited to the costs of nursing homes, home and community-based services and related services
+Subsection 31(b1/2) applies retroactively to the estates of individuals who died on or after August 1, 2024, limiting the scope of MassHealth estate recovery to only what federal law requires.1 Section 31(b) requiring a broader scope of recovery will continue to apply to the estates of people who died before August 1, 2024.2

+1. Recovery for medical costs for services to people of any age who were "permanently institutionalized"